-- ii.
+- iii.
 The valuation of derivative financial instruments is based on valuation model widely accepted by market participants, such as present value techniques and option pricing models.
-Forward exchange contracts and cross currency swap are usually valued based on the current forward exchange rate. - D. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2.
+Forward exchange contracts and cross currency swap are usually valued based on the current forward exchange rate. - iv.
+The valuation of derivative financial instruments is based on valuation model widely accepted by market participants, such as present value techniques and option pricing models.
+Forward exchange contracts are usually valued based on the current forward exchange rate. - D. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2.